chebro/host-a-hack/README.md

 ## Inspiration

-One of the most challenging tasks for a begginer participating in a hackathon is to figure out how to host their hackathon idea.
-Moving from `localhost:8080` to `mydomain.com` is not an easy task, figuring out how to work with virtual machinces, finding a domain provider and understading the nitty gritties of DNS management.
+One of the most challenging tasks for a beginner participating in a hackathon is to figure out how to host their hackathon idea.
+Moving from `localhost:8080` to `mydomain.com` is not an easy task, figuring out how to work with virtual machines, finding a domain provider and understanding the nitty-gritty details of DNS management.
 It's all a huge hassle that takes up a significant amount of time that you can otherwise dedicate to developing your product.

 So we decided to make it easy for out fellow hackers by creating an all in one platform that can do all of this for you.